WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission.

 What is KOHO offering in the way of interest?

-With a KOHO account, you’ll earn interest of between 0.5% and 4% of your entire balance, depending on which subscription plan you choose.
+With a KOHO account, you’ll earn between 0.5% and 4% interest on your entire balance, depending on which subscription plan you choose.
 These rates easily eclipse what regular chequing accounts offer and are comparable to savings accounts from top-tier Canadian online banks like EQ Bank and Tangerine.

 Interest on your balance accrues daily the moment you deposit funds in your KOHO account, and your earnings are paid monthly.